ComposableAnalytics/Docs/docs/DataRepository/DeepQuery-Details.md

 ### Paging

-All results of QueryDives are paged, so only a manageable amount of data is returned at once.
+All results of DeepQueries are paged, so only a manageable amount of data is returned at once.

 For the root collection, the paging controls appear at the bottom of the main results panel.